Large Cap Fund

 CAPITAL MARKET OVERVIEW

-The Fund ended the first calendar quarter of 2017 with 46 stocks representing 45 companies, as we hold both the Class A and Class C shares of Alphabet, Inc. We exited four positions and added six stocks to the Fund during the first quarter of 2017.
-The cash weighting stood at 5.2% ending the period.
+The Fund ended the second calendar quarter of 2017 with 46 stocks representing 45 companies, as we hold both the Class A and Class C shares of Alphabet, Inc. We exited two positions and added two stocks to the Fund during the second quarter of 2017.
+The cash weighting stood at 7.74% ending the period.
+As valuations increased we trimmed some of the winners and expect to deploy the cash during earnings season as buying opportunities present themselves.

 The Buffalo Large Cap Fund’s process is to invest based on the Buffalo Long Term Growth Trends.
-By limiting our investment universe to companies that we believe are beneficiaries of the Trends, we are exposed to businesses operating in secular growth markets.
-The Trends are relevant in any political environment.
-Over the intermediate to long term, the capital markets are highly efficient and companies exposed to the long term trends driving growth in our economy should outperform.
+By limiting our investment universe to companies that we believe are beneficiaries of the trends, we are exposed to businesses operating in secular growth markets.
+Over the intermediate to long term, the capital markets are highly efficient.
+Attractively valued companies exposed to the long term trends driving growth in our economy should potentially outperform.

 |General Account Forms|